 Willow Flycatcher song rates are highest early in the breeding season (late May-early June), and typically decline after eggs hatch.
 However, in areas with many territorial flycatchers or where an unpaired flycatcher is still trying to attract a mate, or where re-nesting occurs, singing rates may remain high well into July.
 Isolated pairs can be much quieter and harder to detect than pairs with adjacent territorial flycatchers.
 At some sites, pre-dawn singing (0330-0500 hours) appears to continue strongly at least through mid-July (Sogge and others, 1995).
 Singing rates may increase again later in the season, possibly coinciding with re-nesting attempts (Yard and Brown, 2003).
 The social dynamics of adjacent territories can strongly influence vocalization rates.

-A single "fitz-bew" from one flycatcher may elicit multiple responses from adjacent territories.
-When these interactions occur, it is a good opportunity to distinguish among territories and provides the surveyor with an estimate of territory numbers in the immediate area.
+A single "fitz-bew" from one flycatcher may elicit multiple

+responses from adjacent territories.
+When these interactions

+and provides the surveyor with an estimate of territory